National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP)

 Degree: Research-based Masters or PhD (apply as college senior or in first year of graduate school).

-Fields of Study: Any math, science, engineering, or social science field supported by NSF.
+Fields of Study: Any math, science, engineering, social science, or STEM education field supported by NSF.

 View the list of 2014 recipients and Honorable Mentions